How to become a Councillor

 - Who has been adjudged bankrupt, and

-- Who has been sentenced to prison for 3 months or more in the previous 5 years.
+- Who has been sentenced to prison for three months or more in the previous five years

 Certain exceptions may apply so you should check the position carefully before consenting to your nomination as candidate.